 Opening hours: 6 am to 8 pm

 Is Uttarkashi on your list for a relaxing summer vacation?
-Let the charm of these mountains make you forget all your worries.
+If yes, then plan a trip to Uttarakhand, head out to Uttarkashi and let the charm of these mountains make you forget all your worries.
+And also make sure that you explore all the above-listed places to visit in Uttarkashi.

 Looking To Book A Holiday Package?